 The cool thing with Google Firebase Hosting is that when you deploy your app, you get low latency all around the globe.
 SSL is part of the service, no need to worry about SSL certificates on top of that you can deploy with your own domain name, just with a few clicks.

-Using Firebase Cloud Functions you can integrate functions with your hosted app, with a function you could for instance use Google Vision API if your app allow image uploads and you want to blur the image if it contains nudity, violence.
+Using Firebase Cloud Functions you can integrate functions with your hosted app, with a function you could, for instance, use Google Vision API if your app allows image uploads and you want to blur the image if it contains nudity, violence.

 What we will do

 For this exercise, I will be using Firebase hosting to host my Angular app.